satellite-image-deep-learning/techniques/README.md

 * [TNNLS_2022_X-GPN](https://github.com/B-Xi/TNNLS_2022_X-GPN) -> Code for paper: Semisupervised Cross-scale Graph Prototypical Network for Hyperspectral Image Classification
 * [Semantic segmentation of SAR images using a self supervised technique](https://github.com/cattale93/pytorch_self_supervised_learning)
 * [STEGO](https://github.com/mhamilton723/STEGO) -> Unsupervised Semantic Segmentation by Distilling Feature Correspondences, with [paper](https://arxiv.org/abs/2203.08414)
+* [fcd](https://github.com/jnyborg/fcd) -> code for 2021 paper: Fixed-Point GAN for Cloud Detection.
+A weakly-supervised approach, training with only image-level labels

 ## Active learning
 Supervised deep learning techniques typically require a huge number of annotated/labelled examples to provide a training dataset.
 However labelling at scale take significant time, expertise and resources.
 Active learning techniques aim to reduce the total amount of annotation that needs to be performed by selecting the most useful images to label from a large pool of unlabelled examples, thus reducing the time to generate training datasets.
 These processes may be referred to as [Human-in-the-Loop Machine Learning](https://medium.com/pytorch/https-medium-com-robert-munro-active-learning-with-pytorch-2f3ee8ebec)